35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 Aysen was represented for her case by Jenny Wigley KC and Alex Shattock, both of Landmark Chambers, instructed by PILC (Public Interest Law Centre).
 Southwark was represented by Melissa Murphy KC and  Heather Sargent, both of Landmark Chambers.
 NHG was represented by James Strachan KC of 39 Essex Chambers, instructed by Winckworth Sherwood LLP.

-You can read more about the decision in [PILC's blog](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/), the [Guardian](https://www.theguardian.com/society/2023/nov/26/aylesbury-estate-resident-aysen-dennis-continues-regeneration-fight-southwark-council) and the [Big Issue](https://www.bigissue.com/news/housing/aylesbury-estate-lonon-aysen-dennis-high-court-case-verdict/),
+You can read more about the decision in [PILC's blog](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/), [Landmark Chambers](https://www.landmarkchambers.co.uk/news-and-cases/planning-court-hands-down-judgment-in-important-case-for-drop-in-planning-permissions), , the [Guardian](https://www.theguardian.com/society/2023/nov/26/aylesbury-estate-resident-aysen-dennis-continues-regeneration-fight-southwark-council) and the [Big Issue](https://www.bigissue.com/news/housing/aylesbury-estate-lonon-aysen-dennis-high-court-case-verdict/).
+Some planning lawyers views of the wider implications can be found [here](https://www.dacbeachcroft.com/en/gb/articles/2024/january/hillside-and-the-limitations-of-s96a/), [here ](https://www.localgovernmentlawyer.co.uk/planning/401-planning-news/56165-non-material-amendment-that-allowed-drop-in-phases-in-aylesbury-estate-regeneration-was-ultra-vires-high-court-rules) and here